 There’s nothing like observing Chinese managers to distinguish the traits of Chinese-style management.
 So after our post on the management seen by Jack Ma, we propose to examine the management style of another Chinese boss, Richard Liu.

 Richard Liu (or Liu Qiangdong, 刘强东) is the founder of JD.com, an e-commerce giant in China with a stock market value of $32 billion and 300,000 employees.
-For more information about Liu’spersonal background and company, you can check out this video (with English subs): Richard Liu (JD.com), e-commerce made in China.
+For more information about Liu’spersonal background and company, you can check out this video : Richard Liu, the driving force behind China’s e-commerce boom.

 In this post, we will focus on five characteristics of Liu’s management style:

 - the role of hard work and effort

 - the need to stay in direct contact with people on the ground

 When CNBC’s Christine Tan asks Richard Liu what motivates him, he bluntly answers:

 “I like hard work.
 It means fun to me.
 I work 16 hours every day.”JD.com’s Richard Liu on how entrepreneurship runs in the family | Managing Asia

 In 2019, in the midst of a national controversy over the frantic pace of work in the Chinese high tech sector, Richard Liu posted a “moment” on the social network Wechat stating his thoughts: